Why ZERO Discrimination is crucial to ending AIDS in India?

 Three of the world’s most fatal communicable diseases—malaria, HIV and tuberculosis—disproportionately affect the world’s poorest populations like India, and in many cases are compounded and exacerbated by other inequalities and inequities, including gender, age, sexual orientation or gender identity and migration status.

 In 2017, India passed a landmark law that makes it illegal to discriminate against people with HIV/AIDS in terms of healthcare delivery, housing, admission to education, employment, and a range of public services.
-Commenting on the newly passed law, Rosenara Huidrom of India HIV/AIDS Alliance said, “It is definitely a step towards right direction as it will secure the rights of people living with HIV, however, this doesn’t ensure elimination of deeply embedded discriminatory attitude and behaviour of people”.
+Commenting on the newly passed law, Rosenara Huidrom of India HIV/AIDS Alliance said, “It is definitely a step towards the right direction as it will secure the rights of people living with HIV, however, this doesn’t ensure the elimination of deeply embedded discriminatory attitude and behaviour of people”.

 This Zero Discrimination Day, it will be good to reflect as individuals if we do consciously or unconsciously carry such prejudices and discriminatory attitude within ourselves and course correct them.
 Every human being is born with equal dignity and value.
 No cast, race, gender, religion, health status, social status etc. could take that away from a person.
 It is the most fundamental human rights protected by international treaties and by national laws and constitutions.
-Let’s pledge to uphold these fundamental human rights as individuals and as a society to give EVERYONE an equal chance to thrive in a just and fair society.
+Let’s pledge to uphold these fundamental human rights as individuals and as a society to give EVERYONE an EQUAL chance to thrive in a just and fair society.

 Written by: Tara Rana/End AIDS India